Geekeh/Discord-Premium-system/README.md

 > ##### Put your discord bot token at the bottom and it says to.
 > ##### Run the bot and do .gen (amount_of_keys) (duration_of_key).
 #
+#Don't ask for help on discord i prob wont respond, unless its a recommendation or feature to add.
 #### [License](https://www.gnu.org/licenses/gpl-3.0.en.html)